DHTMLX/docs-diagram/docs/groups/configuration_properties.md

 - `text` - (optional) the description of a project
 - `open` - (optional) defines whether the project is initialized in the expanded (*true*, default) or collapsed (*false*) state

-The properties generated automatically are:
+The properties below are generated automatically.
+They are calculated during the rendering and shouldn't be specified manually.

 - `x` - (optional) the x coordinate of the project position
 - `y` - (optional) the y coordinate of the project position